Skip to main content

 Diet is the single most powerful tool for shaping the gut microbiome.
 Diets rich in diverse plant fibers (prebiotics) provide the necessary fuel for a healthy, diverse microbial community to flourish.
 Fermented foods introduce beneficial bacteria (probiotics) that can help maintain a balanced ecosystem.

 Conversely, diets high in processed foods, sugar, and unhealthy fats, and low in fiber, are known to reduce microbial diversity and promote dysbiosis.
-Exercise also appears to play a role, with studies suggesting that regular can increase microbial diversity and promote the growth of beneficial bacteria.
+Exercise also appears to play a role, with studies suggesting that regular physical activity can increase microbial diversity and promote the growth of beneficial bacteria.

-By adopting a lifestyle that nurtures a healthy gut microbiome, patients on hormonal protocols are actively supporting a critical pathway for and clearance, ensuring that hormone levels remain stable and within the intended therapeutic window.
+By adopting a lifestyle that nurtures a healthy gut microbiome, patients on hormonal protocols are actively supporting a critical pathway for hormone metabolism and clearance, ensuring that hormone levels remain stable and within the intended therapeutic window.

 References